frzi/swiftui-router/README.md

 ==============
 > Merely a proof of concept for now.

 Inspired by [React Router](https://github.com/ReactTraining/react-router), SwiftUI Router allows you to program (relatively) easy navigation in your app, much like a website.
+Without the hassle of NavigationView and NavigationLink.
 SwiftUI Router borrows the following objects from React Router: Link (named LinkButton), Redirect, Route, Router and Switch.
 Their behaviours should be similar to that of React Router.

 **Note**: This project is very much a prototype/proof-of-concept.
 There are an unreasonable amount of kinks in the code and some basic features missing.